 I wondered if it was a subconscious suicide attempt.
 Just before that I’d falsely told John I was pregnant, to see how he would be.
 I so did not want him to be like my father.
 John was excited, then so disappointed when I said it wasn’t true.

-John used to call Miguel “Muggins.”
+John called Miguel “Muggins.”
 John said it was a word used to refer to oneself, in a sort of humorous way.

 When Miguel was a baby I thought his little shock of hair made him look like an American Indian with a Mohawk.
 I thought he had a timeless, thoughtful, wise look.